the best sweet yeast roll dough i have ever found

 North Liberty, IN

-A traditional sweet yeast dinner roll recipe.
+This is a traditional sweet yeast dinner roll recipe.
 It takes quite a while to make these.
-Not fast or easy.
+It's not fast or easy.
 I won a 4-H Championship with this recipe years ago and have used it constantly since then.
 It is an amazing, versatile dough.
-This recipe can be used for dinner rolls, fruit and/or cinnamon tea rings, stollen, cinnamon and pecan rolls, coffee cakes, cinnamon twists, monkey bread, filled coffee braids, kolacky, cinnamon frosted soft pretzels, and more.
+This recipe can be used for dinner rolls, fruit and/or cinnamon tea rings, stollen, cinnamon or pecan rolls, coffee cakes, cinnamon twists, monkey bread, filled coffee braids, kolacky, cinnamon frosted soft pretzels, and more.
 You can form this dough into any shape and add any filling.
 Be creative!

 Blue Ribbon Recipe